arangodb/docs/3.9/graphs-pregel-algorithms.md

 There are three algorithms to find connected components in a graph:

-1. If your graph is effectively undirected (you have edges in both directions between vertices) then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.
+1. If your graph is effectively undirected (for every edge from vertex A to vertex B there is also an edge from B to A) , then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.

-   It is a very simple and fast algorithm, but only works correctly on undirected graphs.
+   It is a very simple and fast algorithm, but it only works correctly on undirected graphs.
 Your results on directed graphs may vary, depending on how connected your components are.
+In an undirected graph, a _connected component_ is a subgraph
+- where there is a path between every pair of vertices from this component and
+- which is maximal with this property: adding any other vertex would destroy it.
+In other words, there is no path between any vertex from the component and any vertex not in the component.
 2. To find **weakly connected components** (WCC) you can use the algorithm named `"wcc"`.
-Weakly connected means that there exists a path from every vertex pair in that component.
+Weakly connected means that there exists a path from every A _weakly connected component_ in a directed graph is a maximal subgraph such that there is a path between each pair of vertices where _we can walk also against the direction of edges._ More formally, it is a connected component (see the definition above) in the _underlying undirected graph_, i.e., in the undirected graph obtained by adding an edge from vertex B to vertex A (if it does not already exist), if there is an edge from vertex A to vertex B.

-   This algorithm works on directed graphs but requires a greater amount of traffic between your DB-Servers.
+   This algorithm works on directed graphs but, in general, requires a greater amount of traffic between your DB-Servers.

 3. To find **strongly connected components** (SCC) you can use the algorithm named `"scc"`.
-Strongly connected means every vertex is reachable from any other vertex in the same component.
+A _strongly connected component_ is a maximal subgraph where, for every two vertices, there is a path from one of them to the other.
+It is thus defined as a weakly connected component, but one is not allowed to run against the edge directions.

-   The algorithm is more complex than the WCC algorithm and requires more memory, because each vertex needs to store much more state.
-Consider using WCC if you think your data may be suitable for it.
+    The algorithm is more complex than the WCC algorithm and, in general, requires more memory.

-All above algorithms will assign a component ID to each vertex.
+All above algorithms will assign to each vertex a component ID, a number which will be written into the specified `resultField`.
+All vertices from the same component obtain the same component ID, every two vertices from different components obtain different IDs.

 ```js
 var pregel = require("@arangodb/pregel");